tracedelange/tracedelange.github.io/_posts/2021-07-28-sales-console.markdown

 # Welcome back, folks

 This post is meant to showcase a project that I recently wrapped up - A business analytics tool meant to display and glean insights from fictitious sales-reports generated in python.
 If you want to check out the README for the project, you can find it [here](https://github.com/tracedelange/sales-console#readme).
+If you'd like to look at the demo for the site, you can check it out [here](https://sales-console-demo.herokuapp.com/customers).

 The project boils down to three main components:
  - A python script which reads in data from two text files, takes a few parameters from the user, and spits out a JSON file containing a factitious company, CEO, customers, products, and one year worth of time-stamped product orders by each customer.